 Use blobs to move to iOS 9.0.2 or 9.3.3

-This method uses tihmstar’s Prometheus to move to an unsigned firmware.
+This method uses tihmstar’s futurerestore to move to an unsigned firmware.
 I do not recommend this method as you will lose you your Touch ID functionality.
 It also requires .shsh2 blobs for the destination firmware.
 Only attempt this if you do not use Touch ID and have valid blobs for iOS 9.0.2 or 9.3.3.

 Use blobs to move to iOS 10.2 (author recommended)

-This method uses tihmstar’s Prometheus to move to an unsigned firmware.
+This method uses tihmstar’s futurerestore to move to an unsigned firmware.
 It fulfils all of the reader’s requirements as it updates their device, wipes it for speed, and allows them to retain a jailbreak when all is said and done.
 The only obstacles are that it requires .shsh2 blobs for the destination firmware, and a bit of technical wizardry.
 Touch ID will remain functional in this instance.
 This would be my chosen solution, provided blobs have been saved.

 What would Scooby do?

-If I were in our reader’s position, I would elect to move to iOS 10.2 with Prometheus, as it fulfils all of the requirements, and retains a jailbreak.
+If I were in our reader’s position, I would elect to move to iOS 10.2 with futurerestore, as it fulfils all of the requirements, and retains a jailbreak.
 My second choice would be to use Cydia Eraser on iOS 8.3 and start fresh, simply downloading compatible versions of my apps to avoid being unsupported.
-However, as our reader does not appear to value the jailbreak as highly, I suspect his best choices will be to use Prometheus to go to iOS 10.2, or failing that (no blobs), to clean restore to iOS 10.3.1 and lose his jailbreak.
+However, as our reader does not appear to value the jailbreak as highly, I suspect his best choices will be to use futurerestore to go to iOS 10.2, or failing that (no blobs), to clean restore to iOS 10.3.1 and lose his jailbreak.